YinHK-gameDev/unity-learn/user interface/UI Toolkit/README.md

 - **Editor UI support**: A set of components to create Editor UI.
 - **Runtime UI Support**: A set of components to create runtime UI.

+### UI assets
+Use the following asset types to build UI similar to how you develop web applications:

+- **UXML documents**: **HTML** and **XML** inspired markup language defines the structure of UI and reusable UI templates.
+Although you can build interfaces directly in C# files, Unity recommends using UXML documents if possible.
+- **Unity Style Sheets (USS)**: Style sheets apply visual styles and behaviors to UI.
+They’re similar to **Cascading Style Sheets (CSS) used on the web**, and support a subset of standard CSS properties.
+Although you can apply styles directly in C# files, Unity recommends using USS files if possible.

 ### ref
 https://docs.unity3d.com/Manual/UIElements.html